econads/itemis/README.md

 ## Assumptions/Limitations
 - This code will only be used for a single unspecified currency with 100 smaller units to a big unit (100c,p = 1EUR,GBP etc.)
-- The only items on the lists will be those listed in the inputs on the exercise
+- The only items on the receipts will be those listed in the inputs to the exercise
 - The code will be run locally for 1 person, no remote calls necessary
 - Each line of the receipt will be only 1 item, e.g. '2 bottles of perfume at 12.00 each' is excluded